 Sasquatch and Young Reader's Choice Award Nominees

 The Sasquatch Award Nominees are chapter books selected by the Washington Library Media Association.
 The books on this list are usually easier to read than the Young Reader’s Choice Nominees.
 Thousands of students throughout the state of Washington read the books and vote for their favorite.
-Last year’s winner was Kinda Like Brothers by Coe Booth.
+Last year’s winner was Roller Girl by Victoria Jamieson.